Industrial Scripts History & Ethos

 “Anyone can form an opinion, not everyone can do development, and not everyone has earned the right to, either…” – Industrial Scripts

 The name is also a play on the word “industry”.
-In the UK, and elsewhere, there are clear lines – the industry (namely those companies and individuals who, on a day-to-day basis get movies and TV shows made and earn a mortgage-paying amount of money doing so) and the new talent (those who have yet to enter the industry in this way, but are intending to).
+There are clear lines – the industry (namely those companies and individuals who, on a day-to-day basis get movies and TV shows made and earn a mortgage-paying amount of money doing so) and the new talent (those who have yet to enter the industry in this way, but are intending to).

 We also ramped up our training activity around this time, launching our by-now wildly popular “Screenwriting for Beginners” 1-day course, as well as FILTH, LONDON TO BRIGHTON and SONG FOR MARION producer Ken Marshall’s “Making the Low-Budget Feature Film”.

-Expansion, major sponsors, and the move to Newman Street
+History of expansion, sponsors, and move to Newman Street

 As word began to spead about IS, and the work began to flow, we boosted our roster of script development services to 15, and began looking at strategic and brand partners.
 Having worked extensively for Paramount Pictures in the past, their vast international statue and global name was an obvious choice to become one of our backers, and along with the talent agency behemoth Curtis Brown, Final Draft and Blake Snyder’s Save the Cat! brand, our supporters rallied swiftly.